 An ideal all-purpose spice, garlic salt works well in dishes that call for garlic and salt like Italian sauces, Asian soups, pasta and breads.
-This flavorful spice is created from a mixture of garlic powder and sea salt, and most recipes call for a ratio of about one part garlic powder to 3 parts salt.
+This flavorful spice is created from a mixture of garlic, onion, parsley and coarse salt, and most recipes call for a ratio of about 3 parts garlic to 1 parts salt.
 The result is a savory spice that goes well with just about everything.

 Garlic Salt: Common Uses

 Garlic salt is one of the best all-purpose spices.
 It can replace traditional salt (adding hints of great garlicy flavor).
 Or it can be used to punch up savory sauces and creamy dips.
 A few of the most common uses for garlic salt include: